hegde-atri/old-hegdeatri-dot-com/src/pages/projects/hypr-helper/index.md

 - How to build a CLI Tool.
 - Writing tests
 - Maintaining the application so it doesn't break.
-- Writing documentation and publising to docs.rs
+- Writing documentation and publishing to docs.rs

-# Version 1

-- It will return data when requested through the CLI using the command.

 ## Features

 - Workspace information
 - Active window title
-- EWW - returns eww widget with workspace data.
+- EWW - returns EWW widget with workspace data.

+# Version 1

+- It will return data when requested through the CLI using the command.

+I polled for data.
+I felt like this was rather resource intensive.

 # Version 2

-This is built as a module for status bar that I plan to write.
-Therefore it is written to be very modular.

 - Listens to UNIX socket for changes rather than polling data.
-- Serialises and deserialises data.
+- Serialises and de-serialises data.

-## Features

-- Workspace
-- Windowname
-- EWW
+# Vision

+I want to create my own status bar that will be more efficient than EWW, which I am currently using.
+So this is my start of creating more and more modules that I can later use in the status bar project.

+# Testing

+I wrote some unit tests in 0.0.5+.
+You will obviously need Hyprland installed and running for them to pass.

-## Versions
+# Versions

 There is two versions, the first one was called `hyprland-workspaces`.